ChristianCorby/web-sprint-challenge-authentication-and-testing/README.md

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+Web tokens are persistent, sessions are only active for the alloted time

 2. What does `bcrypt` do to help us store passwords in a secure manner.

+Encrypts passwords so that they need to be hashed

 3. How are unit tests different from integration and end-to-end testing.

+Unit tests test a specific task, end to end tests from rendering the page all the way through the user experience.

 4. How _Test Driven Development_ changes the way we write applications and tests.

+Write out the task you want to test, create a test and match your code to provide the desired outcome.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.